microtrain/bootcamp/07-JavaScript/04-Events.md

     //Increment the counter
     this.num++;

-    //Add one pixil to the width of the target element document.getElementById('demo').style = 'width:' + this.num + 'px;';
+    //Add one pixel to the width of the target element document.getElementById('demo').style = 'width:' + this.num + 'px;';

     //After fifty iterations, kill the loop.